Dear Patients of Parkshot,

 For further information please click on the link below

 Parkshot Medical is a GP Training Practice, which means that we have been approved for undergraduate and post-graduate training of GP registrars.
 Registrars are already fully qualified doctors, in their final stage of professional General Practice training.
-This is supervised by Dr Lucy Farley and Dr Justin Woolley.
+This is supervised by Dr Lucy Farley, Dr Justin Woolley and Dr Claire Sillitoe.

 Registrars normally stay with Parkshot Medical for around 12 months.
 During which time they see patients in their own GP clinics.
 They are closely supervised, so part of their ongoing development involves the trainer sitting in to observe a consultation, or analysis of videoed consultations.
 For this reason patients may be asked for their permission to have consultations with GP Registrar’s recorded.
 No physical examinations are recorded. lease rest assured that this will only be done with your written consent, and if you decide not to have the consultation recorded, it will not affect the care you receive in any way.